mcohen01/node-quickbooks/README.md

 <a name="reportCustomerSales" />
 #### reportCustomerSales(options, callback)

-Retrieves the CustomerSales Report from Quickbooks
+Retrieves the CustomerSales Report from QuickBooks

 __Arguments__